New, recent and upcoming

 May 28, 2023

 Drop-kick me, Jesus!
-The Canadian Broadcasting Corporation has played my music!
-Two of my choral pieces were broadcast on the CBC's "Choral Concert" programme.
-The show was heard, coast-to-c0ast, on Radio 2, on Sunday, May 28, at 9:00am.
-And, after May 28, it can be streamed from the CBC's website, anywhere, anytime, here.
+The Canadian Broadcasting Corporation has aired my music, coast to coast in Canada!
+Two of my choral pieces were broadcast on the CBC's "Choral Concert" program.
+The show was heard on CBC Radio 2, on Sunday, May 28, at 9:00am.
+It can still be streamed from the CBC's website, anywhere, anytime, here.

 Colin Eatock: Choral and Orchestral Music